-- a distribution network (“primary”);
+- the distribution network (“primary”)

 - the sub-stations: delivery points to customers:

 The district heating networks enables:

-- Improved energy efficiency.
+- Improved energy efficiency

-- Easy implementing of renewable energy.
+- Easy implementation of renewable energy.

 An important goal of the “Grenelle” in France is to double the production of heat from district heating by 2020, from 2 to 4 Mtoe, and to increase the share of renewable energy used in these networks: